ansh-code-cell/thebootcamp/README.md

 ## 👩‍💻 About Me

-I'm an MBA student exploring Artificial Intelligence, Machine Learning, and data-driven technologies.
+I'm an MTech. student exploring Artificial Intelligence, Machine Learning, and data-driven technologies.

 This repository documents my learning journey and practical work during the AI Boot Camp.